Dr. Greene's Answer

 The exact date of this achievement was August 9, 1963.
 One year later, Schneider reported that nine women, following delivery of Rh-positive children, did not develop Rh antibodies during subsequent pregnancies with Rh-positive fetuses.

-By giving anti-D globulin (RhoGAM) to Rh-negative moms during and shortly after each pregnancy (including after miscarriages and abortions), 99% of mothers will not develop anti-Rh antibodies.2 Unfortunately, about 1% still do.
+By giving anti-D globulin (RhoGAM) to Rh-negative moms during and shortly after each pregnancy (including after miscarriages and abortions), more than 99% of mothers will not develop anti-Rh antibodies.
+Unfortunately, a small number still do, and the consequences are can be serious.

 Being Rh-negative is a recessive trait.
 This means that a person needs to have two negative genes to be Rh-negative and will always give one negative gene to any offspring.
 Being Rh-positive is a dominant trait.
 This means that an Rh-positive person can have two positive genes or one positive and one negative gene.
 If your husband has a positive and a negative gene, then about half of your offspring will be Rh-negative (and there should be no trouble carrying an Rh-negative child).
 But about half of your offspring will be Rh-positive (and if your mate has two positive genes, all of your offspring will be Rh-positive).
 This is a very risky proposition.